edsl/articulos/abundancia_roja.markdown

 required by Gosplan, the State Board for Planning that oversaw economic five year plans.
-After a decade of experimentation, their attempt collapsed, frustrated by the pitiful state of the Soviet computer industry – which, being some two
+After a decade of experimentation, their attempt collapsed, frustrated by the pitiful state of the Soviet computer industry – which, being some two decades behind that of the US, missed the personal computer revolution and did not develop an equivalent to the Internet.

-Los cientificos informaticos sovieticos se propusieron resolver este problema.
-Ya en los '30, Kantorovich habia mejorada las tablas de entrada-salida con el método matematica de programación lineal, que estimaba la mejor, u "optimizaba", combinación de técnicas de producción necesarias para un objetivo.
-Los ciberneticos de los '60 intentaron implementar ese descubrimiento a escala masiva, estableciendo una infraestructura informatica moderna capaz de procesar los millones de calculos requeridos por Gosplan, la Mesa Estatal de Planificación que supervisaba los planes quinquenales económicos.
-Luego de una decada de experimentación, su intento colapsó, frustrado por el lamentable estado de la industria informática soviética --que al estar dos decadas atrasada con respecto a los EEUU, se perdió la revolución de la computadora personal y no desarrollo un equivalente a Internet.
-Por lo tanto era totalmente inadecuado para lo que se proponia lograr.
-Ademas tenia la oposición de la _nomenklatura_, que veia en la planificación informatica una amenaza a su poder burocratico y ayudo en el abandono del proyecto [@castells-2000; @gerovitch-2008; peters-2012].

-decades behind that of the US, missed the personal computer revolution and did not develop an equivalent to the Internet.
 It was thus utterly inadequate to the task set for it.
-All this, alongside political opposition from a nomenklatura that, seeing in the new scientific planning method a threat to its bureaucratic power, compelled abandonment of the project (Castells, 2000; Gerovitch, 2008; Peters, 2012).
+All this, alongside political opposition from a nomenklatura that, seeing in the new scientific planning method a threat to its bureaucratic power, compelled abandonment of the project (Castells, 2000; Gerovitch, 2008;
+Peters, 2012).

+Los científicos informáticos soviéticos se propusieron resolver este problema.
+Ya en los '30, Kantorovich había mejorado las tablas de entrada-salida con el método matemático de programación lineal, que estimaba la mejor, u "optimizaba", combinación de técnicas de producción necesarias para un objetivo.
+Los cibernéticos de los '60 intentaron implementar ese descubrimiento a escala masiva, estableciendo una infraestructura informática moderna capaz de procesar los millones de cálculos requeridos por Gosplan, la Mesa Estatal de Planificación que supervisaba los planes quinquenales económicos.
+Luego de una década de experimentación, su intento colapsó, frustrado por el lamentable estado de la industria informática soviética --que al estar dos décadas atrasada con respecto a los EEUU, se perdió la revolución de la computadora personal y no desarrollo un equivalente a Internet.
+Por lo tanto era totalmente inadecuado para lo que se proponía lograr.
+Ademas tenia la oposición de la _nomenklatura_, que veía en la planificación informática una amenaza a su poder burocrático y contribuyó al  abandono del proyecto [@castells-2000; @gerovitch-2008; peters-2012].

   This was not the only twentieth century project of ‘cybernetic revolutionaries’; as remarkable was the attempt by Salvador Allende’s Chilean regime to introduce a more decentralized versión of electronic planning, ‘Project Cybersyn’ (Medina, 2005).
 Led by the Canadian